woutervh-/typescript-is/README.md

 # 💼 Use cases

-If you've worked with [TypeScript](https://github.com/Microsoft/TypeScript) for a while, you know that sometimes you obtain data that is not type-safe.
+If you've worked with [TypeScript](https://github.com/Microsoft/TypeScript) for a while, you know that sometimes you obtain `any` or `unknown` data that is not type-safe.
 You'd then have to write your own function with **type predicates** that checks the foreign object, and makes sure it is the type that you need.

 **This library automates writing the type predicate function for you.**

-At compile time, it inspects the type you want to have checked, and generates a function that can check the type of a wild object at run time.
+At compile time, it inspects the type you want to have checked, and generates a function that can check the type of a wild object at run-time.
 When the function is invoked, it checks in detail if the given wild object complies with your favorite type.

 In particular, you may obtain wild, untyped object, in the following situations: